WPP-Public/Potato-ACE/src/ace/components/listbox/README.md

 `ace-listbox-update-options`

-This event should be dispatched when options are added or deleted, and causes Listbox to reinitialise itself and then dispatch the `ace-listbox-ready` event.
+This event should be dispatched when options are added to or removed from the list and causes Listbox to initialise them and then dispatch the `ace-listbox-ready` event.
 The event name is available as `EVENTS.IN.UPDATE_OPTIONS`.

 ## Examples